-Microlearning is a short, concise nugget of learning, often three to five minutes long, that focuses on a specific outcome in a single topic.
+Microlearning is a short, concise nugget of eLearning, often three to five minutes long, that focuses on a specific outcome in a single topic.
 Microlearning is usually delivered in multi-media formats and is primarily a ‘pull’, or learner-driven (as opposed to instructor-led training), method.
 It’s easy to see why targeted topics that take five minutes or less to complete on your mobile device while waiting for the bus or train home are favored by people who are perpetually short of time.

 Designing short bursts of microlearning that are mobile-friendly (also known as mlearning) gives organizations and learning designers the opportunity to pare back material and organize it into self-contained ‘bites’ of knowledge that the learner can easily consume on the go.

 We don’t need to re-invent the wheel to create an engaging microlearning course—many of the existing learning tools we use are ideal.
 For example, eLearning games and simulations, quizzes and factsheets are easy to fit into shorter, more impactful learning environments.
 Any kind of image-based learning, such as an infographic, is a fast way to impart meaning in microlearning.
 Having a ‘playlist’ of short eLearning videos that the learner can watch whenever they choose delivers learning in a familiar medium and offers the learner an autonomous training experience.

 From the learner perspective, what’s not to like?

 When it comes to building courses, we do need to make sure that short eLearning doesn’t mean superficial.
 Topics must have a logical flow, as well as the depth and power to create behavioral change.
 We can still train on complex topics using a microlearning approach because it reduces cognitive overload and materials can be used to build up complex topics piece by piece in an episodic way.